A Unifying Perspective on Non-Stationary Kernels for Deeper Gaussian Processes: Introduction

 \section{Introduction}

-The Gaussian process (GP) is arguably the most popular member of the large family of stochastic processes and provides a powerful and flexible framework for stochastic function approximation in the form of Gaussian process regression (GPR) \cite{williams2006gaussian}.
-A GP is characterized as a Gaussian probability distribution over (model or latent) function values $\{f(\mathbf{x}_1),f(\mathbf{x}_2),f(\mathbf{x}_3),...\}$ and therefore over the subspace $\{f:f(\mathbf{x})=\sum_i^m~\alpha_i k(\mathbf{x},\mathbf{x}_i;h)~\forall ~ \mathbf{x}\in \mathcal{X},~m \in \mathbb{N},~\alpha_i \in \mathbb{R}\}$, called a reproducing kernel Hilbert space (RKHS), where $k(\mathbf{x},\mathbf{x}_i;h)$ is the kernel function, $h \in \Theta$ is a vector of hyperparameters, and $\mathcal{X}$ is the input space.
-The RKHS --- as the name would suggest --- is directly influenced by the choice of the kernel function, which assumes the role of the covariance function in the GP framework.
-This double role makes the kernel an important building block when it comes to optimizing the flexibility, accuracy, and expressiveness of a GP.
+The Gaussian process (GP) is arguably the most popular member of the large family of stochastic processes and provides a powerful and flexible framework for stochastic function approximation in the form of Gaussian process regression (GPR).
+A GP is defined as a collection of random variables, such that any finite subset has a joint normal (Gaussian) distribution \cite{williams2006gaussian}.
+In the scope of GPR, the random variables are considered (model or latent) function values $\{f(\mathbf{x}_1),f(\mathbf{x}_2),f(\mathbf{x}_3),...\}$.
+Equivalently, we can understand a GP as a description of distributions over function spaces, in which case $\mathcal{GP}(m(\mathbf{x}),\mathbf{K})$ is entirely specified by a mean function $m(\mathbf{x})=\mathbb{E}[f(\mathbf{x})]$ and a covariance $\mathbf{K}=k(\mathbf{x}_j,\mathbf{x}_i;h)=\mathbb{E}[(f(\mathbf{x}_i)-m(\mathbf{x}_i))(f(\mathbf{x}_j)-m(\mathbf{x}_j))]$, where $k(\mathbf{x},\mathbf{x}_i;h)$ is the kernel or covariance function, $h \in \Theta$ is a vector of hyperparameters, and $\mathcal{X}$ is the input space.
+This role of the kernel as a covariance operator makes it arguably the most important building block when it comes to optimizing the flexibility, prediction accuracy, and expressiveness of a GP.